techbrew-mc/MinecraftByExample/ReadMeFirst.txt

 HeadsUpDisplay - overlays
   MBE40 - simple customisations of the heads up display (hotbar, health meter)

-EntityFX - particle effects
+Particle - particle effects
-  MBE50 - shows how to use vanilla EntityFX; also how to generate your own custom EntityFX
+  MBE50 - shows how to use vanilla Particle; also how to generate your own custom Particle

 Network
   MBE60 - send network messages between client and server